 - Taking breaks allows the body to reduce the core temperature.

-- Sitting in the shade or air-conditioning will help get the core body temperature lower in a faster period of time.
+- Sitting in the shade or in a room with Air Conditioning will help get the core body temperature lower in a faster period of time.

 - During breaks, drink water and allow the body to rest.